euler-xyz/euler-vault-kit/docs/whitepaper.md

 When evaluating whether a new or customised vault implementation is trustworthy, all the usual checks should be performed, such as verifying the code was audited, does not contain backdoors, etc. In addition, it is very important to verify that the `transfer` method does not invoke any external contracts that could run attacker code.
 This is because the EVK implementation [forgives](https://evc.wtf/docs/whitepaper#forgiveness) the account status check of an account after liquidation, and a malicious user could perform actions that get unexpectedly forgiven.

 For this reason, an important property of liquidation is that assets without an LTV can never be seized by liquidation (users can install any vaults in their EVC collateral set, trusted or not).

-#### Cleared versus 0 LTVs

-By default, all prospective collaterals are considered to have unset, or _cleared_ LTVs.
-Only by calling `setLTV()` do they become available as collateral.
-If a governor decides that a vault is no longer suitable as collateral, it can either have its liquidation LTV (and necessarily its borrowing LTV) set to 0, or it can be cleared with the `clearLTV()` function.

-There is a subtle but important difference between the two: Former collaterals with a 0 LTV are still eligible to be seized in a liquidation, but cleared ones are not, for the reason described in [Untrusted Collaterals](#untrusted-collaterals).

-So, if a vault can no longer be collateral for economic/market reasons, its LTV should be set to 0 (either with a ramp or in drastic cases without).
-On the other hand, if the vault's code is discovered to be buggy or malicious, its LTV should be cleared immediately.
+Collateral assets can have their LTVs reduced back to `0`, but this does not remove the ability to liquidate them, so this cannot be used to recover a vault that was installed as a collateral but then was subsequently found to be unsafe (because of a bug in its `transfer` method).

 #### Non-collateral Deposits